Psychokiller1888/AmenitizScriptiz/README.md

 ## How to use

 - Install the `Scripty` plugin: [Scripty - Javascript Injector - Chrome / Edge](https://chrome.google.com/webstore/detail/scripty-javascript-inject/milkbiaeapddfnpenedfgbfdacpbcbam).
-- Two choices, either directly using links found below or through the Scripty store:
+- Three choices, directly using links found below, through the Scripty store or manually:
   - Direct link:
     - Click on the links shared with the script description lower on this page.
   - Through the Scripty store: